-FOREUM is supported by EULAR, the European League Against Rheumatism.
+FOREUM is supported by EULAR, the European Alliance of Associations for Rheumatology.
 Whereas FOREUM will define its strategic goals and operations independently, the intention is that it will coordinate its research activities with EULAR in order to avoid unnecessary overlap or otherwise inefficient deployment of precious research resources.